Arenium-Social/contracts/README.md

 - **Twitter:** [@AreniumApp](https://x.com/TheArenium)
 - **The Arena:** [@AreniumApp](https://starsarena.com/TheArenium)

+## 🤝 Support

+For support, please open an issue or join our Discord.

 ## License

 This repository is licensed under the MIT License.
 See the `LICENSE` file for more information.